hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 \in [0, M)$.
 Then, which functions $f: \mathbb{N} \to \mathbb{N}$ is admitted by a layout?

+### Basic operations

+\# TODO: write about concatenation. what does it mean for the singlevariate functions?

+\# TODO: maybe write about flattening and merging two consecutive modes. looks like those don't change the singlevariate function?

 ## What function $f: \mathbb{N} \to \mathbb{N}$ can be admitted by a layout?

 <div class="statement" id="function-to-layout">